Audio updated on April 1, 2026, for Apple device compatibility. This article has been edited for brevity and readability.

 - Emphasis on post-meal glucose control

-Medications and Supplements: What to Know
+Medications, Supplements, and What to Know

 Some medications lower LDL without meaningfully improving the atherogenic index.
 This explains why cardiovascular risk sometimes remains elevated despite treatment.